JaGeo/LobsterPy/README.md

 Currently, the computed Mulliken charges will be used to determine cations and anions.
 If no ``CHARGE.lobster`` is available, the algorithm will fall back to the BondValence analysis from pymatgen.

 *Please be aware that LobsterPy can only analyze bonds that have been included in the initial Lobster computation.
-Thus, please use the cohpgenerator within Lobster (i.e.,put "cohpGenerator from 0.1 to 5.0" to *lobsterin*).*
+Thus, please use the cohpgenerator within Lobster (i.e., put `cohpGenerator from 0.1 to 5.0` in the *lobsterin*).*

 It is also possible to start this automatic analysis from a Python script.
 See "examples" for scripts.